nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 4. The `MedicineValidator` class runs `containsInvalidParameters()` to check if parameters input by the user are valid.
 5. Then, `MedicineValidator` class runs `containsInvalidParameterValues()` in `*Validator` to check if parameter values input by the user is valid.
-6. `MedicineValidator` will return the result of the validity checks back to `*Command`.
+6. `MedicineValidator` returns the result of the validity checks back to `*Command`.
 7. After running the Logic for `*Command`, commands that modifies the `*` information attempts to get the instance of `Storage` class which is a singleton if it exists.
 MediVault runs `saveData()` to save the latest information into the text file.